kennychennetman/MyApp/README.md

 ```
-A test application for the Gravity data mesh.
+A test application for the Gravity data mesh, for demo purposes.
 ```